Andy M. Lee, MD, FACS

 I am a member of several professional associations including the American College of Surgeons, American Academy of Ophthalmology, American Society of Cataract and Refractive Surgery, Research to Prevent Blindness, and Dallas Academy of Ophthalmology.
 I contributed several articles published in peer-reviewed journals and have been a presenter at several medical meetings and conferences.

 I am blessed to work in Duncanville where I proudly graduated as Salutatorian of Duncanville High School.
 I was honored to be the commencement speaker at the Duncanville High School graduation in 2012.
+Another highlight is being profiled by my alma mater.
+Please check it out here.
 In my free time, I swim for fitness and enjoy camping and spending time with my wife and 3 sons.

 Thank you for your interest in our practice.
 It would be a privilege to get to know you and to care for your eyes.